 Thereafter students must maintain a cumulative grade point average of 2.5 or better, and must earn grades of 2.7 (B-) or better for all major (LAND) courses.
 Students who receive more than one grade below 2.7 (B-) in major (LAND) courses may be dismissed from the major.
 Courses may be retaken if space allows, with permission of the instructor, but no course in the Program of Landscape Architecture may be repeated more than once (for a total of two times).

-Students successfully completing these courses will have met their general education exit requirements for computer technology and information literacy.
+Students successfully completing these courses will have met their general education exit requirements for information literacy.

 Landscape Architecture majors must take LAND 3230W to fulfill their requirement for writing in the major.